 After release from prison, SFC Stewart was forced to move to Virginia where he lived in an old 20 foot camper in a very, very rural area near the Shenandoah Mountain range.
 Over the next 3 years he did not have funds to purchase propane gas on a regular basis and suffered through cold winter nights without heat.
 A water hose ran from a well froze and there was no water and he frequently went to use a nearby river as the bathroom facility.
 Having little funds for utility payment, during the heat of summer he was without air-conditioning.
 During this time his wife, an Army veteran, divorced him and took custody of the children.

 October 2016 SFC Stewart was critically burned in an industrial accident

-now home undergoing therapy and has a long road ahead of him in the
+for a long time and has a long road ahead of him in the